This website uses cookies

 • Make sure to copy the Consumer Key and Consumer Secret values and save them somewhere secure, as you won’t be able to view them again.

 And that’s it!
-You’ve now created API keys for your WooCommerce store, which can be used to programmatically access and interact with your store’s data.
+You’ve now created API keys for your WooCommerce store, which can be used to access and interact with your store’s data programmatically.

 Enable the Legacy Rest API

-The Legacy REST API is enabled now.
 The next step is to test it on the API Platform.
-I’ll test the REST API on two API testing platforms; Postman and Insomnia.
+I’ll test the REST API on two API testing platforms: Postman and Insomnia.

 Test WooCommerce REST API on Postman

-Postman is an API platform for building and using APIs.
-First, you need to sign up to test the API on Postman.
+• Postman is an API platform for building and using APIs.
+To test the API on Postman, you need to sign up first.

 • First, open the WooCommerce REST API document on the new tab.